InjuSmol/Translator-IOS-App/README.md

 # French to English Translator

-This is a French-to-English translator web application powered by Python, Flask, and the Hugging Face `transformers` library.
+This is a simple French-to-English translator web application powered by Python, Flask, and the Hugging Face `transformers` library.
 The app uses a pre-trained translation model to translate French text to English.

 ## Technologies Used
 - Python